 It spans El Tajo, the spectacular gorge of the Rio Guadalevín, connecting the old medieval Ronda with the newer settlements on the other side.

-It may be called Puente Nuevo – New Bridge – but it’s only really new in comparison with the two other bridges lower down the gorge: the Puente Romano (which despite its name, was probably built by the Moors well after the Romans had departed) and the nearby Puente Viejo – Old Bridge – dating from the 16th century.
+It may be called Puente Nuevo – New Bridge – but it’s only really new in comparison with the two other bridges lower down the gorge: the Puente Romano (which despite its name, was probably built by the Moors) and the nearby Puente Viejo – Old Bridge – dating from the 16th century.

 The Puente Nuevo wasn’t the first attempt to build a bridge on this spot.
 They had a go in 1734, when an ambitious single span bridge went up.
 Sadly, it didn’t last long; eight years later it collapsed, taking 50 unfortunate folk with it.